-The aviation capabilities, including automatic decking, allow safe operation of a helicopter and unmanned air vehicles.
+The aviation capabilities, including automatic decking, enable safe operation of a helicopter and unmanned air vehicles.

 Command and control

-The vessel's multi-function radar is installed in the integrated mast.
-The design of the bridge allows 360° panoramic surveillance.
-The combat systems are suited to the customer country's requirements.
-The communications systems allow tactical information to be shared with other assets and land-based operations centres.
+The vessel’s multi-function radar is installed in the integrated mast.
+The design of the bridge enables 360° panoramic surveillance.
+The combat systems are suited to the customer country’s requirements.
+The communications systems enable tactical information to be shared with other assets and land-based operation centres.

-The Gowind's combat management system, SETIS, is based on the SENIT CMS designed by DCNS and Thales and incorporates commercial-off-the-shelf (COTS) open systems architecture.
-A wide range of combat systems can be integrated into SETIS, which can be reconfigured to accommodate new and upgraded mission systems through the ship's operational life.
+The Gowind’s combat management system, SETIS, is based on the SENIT CMS designed by Naval Group and Thales and incorporates commercial-off-the-shelf (COTS) open-system architecture.
+A wide range of combat systems can be integrated into SETIS, which can be reconfigured to accommodate new and upgraded mission systems through the ship’s operational life.

-The propulsion is based on a diesel driven propeller and waterjet system.
-The Gowind design does not incorporate a conventional funnel and instead has a waterline engine exhaust system.
-The configuration contributes to the ship's low thermal signature and also allows the 360° vision capability from the bridge.
+The propulsion is based on a diesel-driven propeller and waterjet system.
+The Gowind design does not incorporate a conventional funnel, and instead, has a waterline engine exhaust system.
+The configuration contributes to the ship’s low thermal signature and also enables the 360° vision capability from the bridge.

 Gowind control corvette – Sovereignty Enforcer